OmarMAttia7/image-processing-api/README.md

 <h2 id="sizes-and-extensions">Multiple Image Sizes and Extensions</h2>
 <h3>Image Sizes</h3>

-<p>The application supports resizing to multiple sizes of the same image.</p>
+The application supports resizing to multiple sizes of the same image.

 <h3>Extensions</h3>

-<p>I have only tested jpgs and pngs, but the application should be able to correctly handle any image format that has a MIME type starting with `image/`</p>
+I have only tested jpgs and pngs, but the application should be able to correctly handle any image format that has a MIME type starting with `image/`